-Legal entity: Summerset Care Limited

-Premises audited: Summerset by the Dunes

-Services audited: Hospital services - Medical services; Hospital services - Geriatric services (excl. psychogeriatric); Rest home care (excluding dementia care); Dementia care

-Dates of audit: Start date: 19 December 2023 End date: 19 December 2023
+Legal entity: Summerset Care Limited Premises audited: Summerset Boulcott Services audited: Rest home care (excluding dementia care); Dementia care Dates of audit: Start date: 5 June 2024 End date: 5 June 2024

-Proposed changes to current services (if any): The organisation has built a new care centre, which is part of the Summerset by the Dunes village.
-This partial provisional audit was conducted to assess the facility for preparedness to provide rest home, hospital (medical and geriatric) and dementia level care in the new facility (three levels noting that the third level (known as level 2 only has serviced apartments).
-On the ground floor, there are 20 rooms in the secure (dementia) memory care unit (all 20 rooms were verified as suitable as double rooms for couples but the service would only have two couples if needed at any given time).
+Proposed changes to current services (if any): The organisation has built new apartments and a memory care (dementia) unit which is part of the Summerset Boulcott village.
+This partial provisional audit was conducted to assess the facility for preparedness to provide rest home level of care in the serviced apartments, and dementia level care in the new memory care unit.
+On the ground floor, there are 15 rooms in the secure (dementia) memory care unit (with two rooms verified as suitable as double rooms for couples).